nrwl/nx/docs/react/api-angular/executors/package.md

 Type: `string`

-The file path for the ng-packagr configuration file, relative to the current workspace.
+The file path for the ng-packagr configuration file, relative to the workspace root.

 ### tsConfig

 Type: `string`

-The full path for the TypeScript configuration file, relative to the current workspace.
+The full path for the TypeScript configuration file, relative to the workspace root.

 ### updateBuildableProjectDepsInPackageJson